 Its unique characteristics make finding remedies a challenge.

 Some people with MS may respond to one of the injectable disease modifying drugs (DMD) on the market.
 For others, one of the new oral drugs might work better for limiting attacks, lessening symptoms, and slowing progression of the disease.

 But there are those people who have tried everything approved by the FDA and still have not found a therapy that slows the progress of the disease and prevents their disabilities from getting worse.

-While several drugs are touted as being effective for RRMS, there are no approved drugs specifically for PPMS.
-Until perhaps March.
+While several drugs are touted as being effective for RRMS, there had been no approved drugs specifically for PPMS.

 These CD20-positive B cells are a type of immune cell thought to be a key contributor to myelin (nerve cell insulation and support) and axonal (nerve cell) damage, which can result in disability in people with MS.

 B cells are part of the immune system and so called because they develop in bone marrow and produce antibodies.
 T cells, the other white blood cells in the immune system, are developed in the thymus gland.

 Myelin is damaged by certain activation of T cells, which may be affected by B cells.